We specialize in high-risk pregnancy.

 Cervical cancer

 Women aged 21-29 should get a Pap smear every three years.
-Those between the ages of 30-65 need a Pap smear and HPV test every five years, or a Pap smear alone every three years.
+Those between the ages of 30 and -65 need a Pap smear and HPV test every five years, or a Pap smear alone every three years.

 Endometrial cancer